tomjuggler/LED-SITE-INDICATOR/readme.txt

 == Description ==
 This Plugin is currently being upgraded - Please be patient.
-Please note that currently LED-SITE-INDICATOR does not work on PHP8 or higher - the code is being upgraded to be compatible.

 Setting up LED-SITE-INDICATOR is easy.
 Simply supply your MQTT broker's details and configure which WordPress events should trigger messages.

 A number of events are predefined.
 Simply check the right checkbox and fill in the message's subject and text.